tgstation/tgstation-server/.github/CONTRIBUTING.md

 We have a script to do this.

+Warning: You may need to temporarily set valid MySql credentials in [MySqlDesignTimeDbContextFactory.cs](../src/Tgstation.Server.Host/Database/Design/MySqlDesignTimeDbContextFactory.cs) for migrations to generate properly.
+I have no idea why.
+Be careful not to commit the change.

 1. Run `build/GenerateMigrations.sh NameOfMigration` from the project root.
 1. You should now have MY/MS/SL/PG migration files generated in `/src/Tgstation.Server.Host/Models/Migrations`.
 Fix compiler warnings in the generated files.
 Ensure all classes are in the Tgstation.Server.Host.Database.Migrations namespace.
 1. Manually review what each migration does.